Datanet

 For the second round, preliminary proposals were due on October 6, 2008, and full proposals on February 16, 2009.
 Awards from the second round were greatly delayed, and funding was reduced substantially from $20 million per project to $8 million.
 Funding for three second round projects began in Fall 2011.
 SEAD: Sustainable Environment through Actionable Data, led by Margaret Hedstrom of the University of Michigan, seeks to provide data curation software and services for the "long tail" of small- and medium-scale data producers in the domain of sustainability science.
 The DataNet Federation Consortium, led by Reagan Moore of the University of North Carolina, uses the integrated Rule-Oriented Data System (iRODS) to provide data grid infrastructure for science and engineering.
 Terra Populus, led by Steven Ruggles of the University of Minnesota focuses on tools for data integration across the domains of social science and environmental data, allowing interoperability of the three major data formats used in these domains: microdata, areal data, and raster data.

+Some of its goals were later incorporated in the Data Infrastructure Building Blocks program.